-The permeable paved road is yet to be adopted by the Peterborough City Council Highways Authority, under the section 38 process.
+At the time of writing (summer 2019) the permeable paved road is yet to be adopted by the Peterborough City Council Highways Authority, under the section 38 process.
 This is due to the connected road, Park Lane, also not yet being adopted.
-The Highways authority hope that both roads will be adopted by the end of 2018.
+The Highways authority hope that both roads will be adopted.